 Don't Label Me "Undateable"

 People told me I would never find love, and no romantic partner would accept everything that comes along with my disability.
-I refused to believe them, and it worked – just ask my boyfriend.
+I refused to believe them, and it worked – just ask my partner.

 by Erin Hawley

 Finding a partner can be difficult for anyone, but for people with disabilities, there are extra barriers in place.
 Many believe the biggest barriers stem from society's often-skewed views of our capabilities and what it means to be disabled.
 The stereotype is one of loneliness; we don’t even have friends, except when an abled person takes us under their wing as a charity case.
 Many are shocked to learn that people with disabilities have active social lives and romantic relationships, including sexual ones – gasp!

 There are limited resources for people with disabilities when it comes to dating and relationships, including sexual and reproductive health.
 While all disabilities are unique, we also have a common understanding of what it’s like to navigate the world as a disabled person.
 To me, it's glaringly problematic that supports for us are absent, or buried under paperwork and abandoned websites.

 The unfortunate result of this, of people automatically putting you in the “undateable” category because of your bodily difference, is that you may start believing it yourself.
 If you’re like me, you might begin to internalize the negative expectations that some doctors, teachers, parents, and others project onto you.
 I’m not going to lie - undoing that internalized ableism and recognizing your own ability to find love is difficult; but for me, that confidence was necessary.